 May is a significant month in the Dutch calendar.
-Only a week after the nation celebrates King’s Day (Koningsdag), it turns its attention to the past; more specifically, the end of Nazi Germany’s occupation during World War II.
+Only a week after the nation celebrates King’s Day (Koningsdag), it turns its attention to the past; more specifically, the end of Nazi Germany’s occupation during WWII.
 This milestone in history is first marked by Remembrance Day on May 4 and then Liberation Day on May 5.

-Due to the unfortunate situation regarding COVID-19, all major public events in the Netherlands have been canceled until September 1.
-However, you can still commemorate Remembrance Day through the 'Flowers for May 4' initiative.
+Due to the COVID-19 measures, all major public Remembrance Day events in the Netherlands have been modified.
+You can still commemorate the occasion by laying a digital flower at a monument or taking part on one of the other special initiatives planned for this year.
 Read on to find out more about this.

 Remembrance Day (May 4)

 For the Netherlands, Remembrance Day (Dodenherdenking) is an important date to acknowledge.
 Across the country, people pay homage to the fallen and those who fought and sacrificed their lives during WWII; as well as all other wars.
 This includes the 7,900 soldiers, 88,900 civilians, and 106,000 Jewish compatriots who perished during the five years of WWII.

 Local commemoration ceremonies take place in nearly every town and city throughout the Netherlands.
 Important locations include the Waalsdorpvlakte near The Hague and a war cemetery in Grebbeberg.
 However, the central ceremony takes place at the National Monument on Dam Square in Amsterdam.